-A number of prior art systems have been developed, 60 which illuminate the finger directly without using the principle of total internal reflection.
+Other prior art systems illuminate and/or view the finger directly, without using the principle of total internal reflection.
+One such system is described in U.S. Pat.
+No. 3,138, 60 059 to W. White.
 U.S. Pat.
-No. 5,177,802 to Y. Fujimoto, et al. describes several finger print detection systems which do not use the principle of frustrated total internal reflection.
-As disclosed therein, one such system 65 uses a light guiding plate having a through hole, so that the finger is in air, and light traveling through the light guide exits the light guide near the hole to illuminate the finger.
-The finger image is captured by a detection system directly opposite the finger.
-In another system disclosed in this U.S. Patent, a light guiding substrate is not used, and instead, a pair of linear light sources, such as fluorescent tubes, are placed near the 'belly' of the finger to be imaged, and detection system images the finger directly.
-This embodiment suffers from bulkiness and direct lamp light reaching the image detector, thus reducing the signal to noise ratio of images produced using this system.
-In other embodiments, 10 the finger is illuminated directly via light emerging from the light guiding plate.
-However, in such systems, the light strikes the finger at an angle, limiting uniformity of illumination and contrast.
+No. 5, 177,802 to Y. Fujimoto, et. al. describes a system which uses a light guide plate having a through hole, so that the finger is in air, and light traveling through the light guide exits the light guide near the hole to illuminate the finger.
+The finger image is captured by a 65 forming a latent topographic relief of a finger pattern.
+It uses detection system directly opposite the finger.
+In another system, the finger rests on the light guide surface and operates by frustrated total internal reflection of the illuminating light traveling through the light guide.
+A third system is described which does not use a light guide, but uses linear light sources such as fluorescent tubes placed near the "belly" of the finger to be imaged, and a detection system to image the finger directly.
+In embodiments, the finger is illuminated directly via light emerging from the light guide, the light strikes the finger at an angle, limiting uniformity of illumination and contrast.
+The embodiment utilizing fluorescent tube illumination additionally suffers from bulkiness and direct lamp light reaching the detector, reducing the signal to noise ratio of images produced using this system.

-Various fingerprint detector systems have been developed, using image comparison and illumination scanning techniques.
-For example, U.S. Pat.
-No. 3,511,571 describes a system which floods the surface of the finger with light.
-The light reflected from the finger is passed through a transparency of a previously recorded fingerprint, for direct comparison.
-The systems disclosed in U.S. Pat.
+Other types of systems involving comparison and scanned illumination have been described.
+U.S. Pat.
+No. 3,511,571 describes a method wherein the surface of the finger is flooded with light.
+The light reflected from the finger may be passed through a transparency of a previously recorded fingerprint for direct comparison.
+U.S. Pat.
+No. 3,200,701 describes a system wherein light is scanned onto the finger and the reflected light produces an output which can yield a fingerprint image.
+U.S. Pat.
 Nos.
-3,200,701; 3,864,042; and 4,003,656 scan a light beam across a finger and detect light therefrom in order to produce an output signal for constructing a fingerprint image.
+3.864.042 and 4.003.656 also describe systems for illuminating a finger with a scanning light beam.